ogatalars/my_obsidian_vault/Clippings/Important Git Operations   Codecademy.md

 $ git checkout example_branch
 ```

 Using Git aliases can create a much more fluid and efficient workflow experience when using Git.
-By getting creative with your aliases, you’re able to wrap a sequence of Git commands into one in order to save time and effort.
+By getting creative with your aliases, you’re able to wrap a sequence of Git commands into one in order to save time and effort.P